EarthlySkies/kura5-savehelper/README.md

 ## Installation and usage
 1. Download the latest release from the [releases page](https://github.com/EarthlySkies/kura5-savehelper/releases)
 2. Extract the contents to your Kura5 game directory
-3. Move "savehelper.py" out of the "savehelper.d" directory
+3. Move the "savehelper.py" out of the "savehelper.d" directory
 4. Launch the helper from your file explorer or terminal
 5. The program is now running and will ask you what you want to do